hongyingaliu/CPSC-334-Creative-Embedded-Systems/generative art/README.md

 ## Setup

 This generative program consists of one main file titled "genart.pde" and an accompanying data folder containing relevant images.
-The folder and Processing can be downloaded, and the executable file can be run from the file with a few clicks and does not need to be adjusted after aside from dragging the window to fit the Leeds projectors.
+The folder and Processing can be downloaded, and the executable file can be run from the file with a few clicks and does not need to be adjusted after, aside from dragging the window to fit the Leeds projectors.

+"genart.pde" can also be exported from using Processing's export function and made into an application that can live on a desktop.

 ## Language: Processing